zaepho-org/ansible_collection_zohobooks/README.md

 The `zaepho.zohobooks` collection provides a simple and efficient way to automate interactions with Zoho Books, a cloud-based accounting software.
 This collection enables you to manage your Zoho Books resources through Ansible playbooks, making it easy to integrate accounting workflows into your automation pipelines.

-## Code of Conduct

-We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html) in all our interactions within this project.

-If you encounter abusive behavior, please refer to the [policy violations](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html#policy-violations) section of the Code for information on how to raise a complaint.

 ## Features

 Currently implemented modules: